ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A slight chance of rain showers before 7am, then a chance of showers and thunderstorms between 10am and 1pm, then a chance
+         <h3>Today</h3>A chance of showers and thunderstorms between 10am and 1pm, then a chance of showers and thunderstorms.
+Partly sunny.
+High
-         of showers and thunderstorms.
-Mostly cloudy.
-High near 88, with temperatures falling to around 85 in the afternoon.
-Southwest wind around 3 mph.
+         near 88, with temperatures falling to around 85 in the afternoon.
+South southwest wind around 3 mph.
 Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">